GEO3136 : Applied Geomorphology and Natural Hazards

 The syllabus will consist of an introduction to applied geomorphology and geohazards.
 Proposed topics that the lectures are likely to cover include:

-• Introduction to applied geomorphology and natural hazards (AR, NR & MP)
+• Introduction to applied geomorphology and natural hazards (AR)

 • Fluvial processes (AR)